-CARB staff is concerned with the conclusions found in the Air Quality section of the IS/MND.
-The emissions and health risks reported in the IS/MND were estimated under the assumption that the proposed logistics center would not be utilized for cold storage.
+CARB staff is concerned with the conclusions found in the air quality section of the IS/MND.
+The City did not quantify or evaluate the Project's health risk impact on neighboring disadvantaged communities such as West Long Beach.
+In addition, the air pollutant emissions reported in the IS/MND were estimated under the assumption that the proposed warehouse/manufacturing buildings would not be utilized for cold storage.
 As a result, the IS/MND did not account for potential air quality impacts associated with the operation of TRUs.
-Because the future tenant of the proposed logistics center is unknown, the air quality impact analysis in the IS/MND should have accounted for trucks and trailers with TRUs entering the Project site.
-In this case, the IS/MND does not study the air quality impacts from the Project adequately.
+Unless the future tenant(s) of the proposed warehouse/manufacturing buildings are known, the air quality impact analysis in the IS/MND should have accounted for trucks and trailers with TRUs entering the Project site.
+In this case, the IS/MND does not assess the air quality and health risk impacts from the Project adequately.
 Without proper analysis, it is impossible to understand the Project's air quality impacts and the resulting health risk to nearby communities.
-The City must adequately account for all sources that may contribute to operational emissions, and clearly articulate the foundation and calculations used to assess the effectiveness of mitigation measures.
+The City must adequately account for all sources that may contribute to operational emissions, and clearly articulate, supported by substantial evidence, the foundation and calculations used to assess the effectiveness of mitigation measures.